guneyeroglu/rick-and-morty-app/README.md

 ## CONTENT and DATA

 Hi!
 In this project that I've developed, I designed a website about Rick and Morty.
+It has responsive design, so you can open and review this website on any device you want.
 I used this [API](https://rickandmortyapi.com/) for data.

 #